 Upon submittal of an application for a discretionary permit on parcels larger than five acres, the applicant shall also submit a tree inventory as part of the required conceptual landscape plans which shall list and identify all trees located within the proposed project site.
 Such tree inventory shall identify all trees by their common and scientific names, diameter at standard height, and location on the site.
-If Protected Trees are identified on site, the applicant shall adhere to the preservation standards contained in the Protected Tree Preservation and Protection Guidelines or may hire a certified arborist or a licensed landscape architect to prepare a Protected Tree Preservation and Protection Plan for each potential Protected Tree to protect them during grading and construction activities and for the life of the project.
+If Protected Trees are identified on site, the applicant shall adhere to the preservation standards contained in the Protected Tree Preservation and Protection Guidelines or may hire a certified arborist or a licensed landscape architect to prepare a Protected Tree Preservation and Protection Plan for each potential Protected Tree to project.